Gynecomastia in Teens: Surgery or Not?

 Non-Surgical Treatment Options

-• Lifestyle Modifications: Avoiding drugs, alcohol, and medications known to cause gynecomastia can prevent further enlargement of the breast tissue.
+• Lifestyle Changes: Avoiding alcohol, marijuana, and certain medications can prevent further enlargement.

 Related Posts